Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Proofs: Regularity

-\end{lemma} \begin{proof} For the sake of brevity, we will skip some details of the proof that follow similar ideas as those used in the proof of Lemma \ref{th:reg1}.
-Indeed, we shall only carry out the details for the case $j = 2$, which will immediately reveal how to proceed for $j > 2$.
+\end{lemma} \begin{proof} The proof is a straightforward application of the decay estimates for the Green's function.
+For the sake of brevity, we shall only carry out the details for the case $j = 2$.
+This will reveal immediately how to proceed for $j > 2$.